shayeree96/Camera-Sensor-Fusion-Net-extension/README.md

     * `--render` to show images with predicted bounding boxes during execution
     * `--eval_from_detection_pickle` to load saved detection files from the hard drive instead of running the model to evaluate it.
+2. We have extracted the velocities are obtained by directly averaging the original radar data inside each bounding box.

 Example usage:
 ```bash